I’ve never been much interested in UFOs. Or in space aliens.

-Recently, though, a psychologist friend in the U.K. recommended a book to me on a related topic.
+Recently, though, a psychotherapist friend in the U.K. recommended a book to me on a closely related topic.
 It’s entitled Abducted: How People Come to Believe They Were Kidnapped By Aliens, by Susan A. Clancy.
 And it’s a fascinating read.

 Clancy claims that many alien abduction beliefs are caused by a little-known phenomenon called “sleep paralysis”.
 It occurs when one’s sleep cycles become desynchronized and a person wakes up before the paralysis that accompanies dreaming has worn off.
 Usually, dream content bleeds into that limbo state.
 The result is a mysterious, and often terrifying experience that can last up to a minute.